achrome/Conphig/README.md

 	public function parseConfig() {
 		//The file name is saved in AbstractConfigurator::filePath and can be used here to write your own logic to parse the file.
+		//Save the configuration in AbstractConfigurator::configuration for the factory to be able to return it.
 	}
 }
 ```